Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Dependent Stiffness

 \subsection{Two-Mass System}

 To extend the static analysis, we examine the same diatomic elastic lattice when the two masses are coupled by springs whose stiffness is modulated sinusoidally in both space and time.

 To compute the dispersion and to extract complex amplitudes and phases for each branch, we use a two-step MD $\to$ SAAP workflow (see Supplementary Material, similar to \cite{10.1121/1.5114911}): first determine $\omega_j(k)$ from random-phase excitation; then re-excite each band with traveling-wave initial conditions to extract complex amplitudes and phases, and finally project onto $\{\ket{E_1}, \ket{E_2}\}$ to obtain $\alpha(k), \beta(k)$.
-In the first series of MD runs, the modulation (phase) velocity is fixed at $V_m = 350\,\mathrm{m/s}$.
-For each wave number, we analyze two modulation patterns, denoted $\psi_n^{+}$ and $\psi_n^{-}$ (definitions below).
-The modulation of the force constant adopts the form introduced earlier in Eq.~(\ref{eq1}) and implemented previously in SAAP-based studies of spatiotemporal lattices, where two MD passes with carefully chosen initial conditions are required to resolve both the frequencies and the phases of the traveling modes.
-In particular, the second MD pass must employ traveling-wave initial conditions to avoid arbitrary phase offsets---an essential distinction between SAAP and eigenvector-only approaches.
-Specifically,
+In selecting the spatiotemporal modulation parameters, two physical constraints determine the admissible regime.
+First, the modulation velocity must remain below the intrinsic elastic wave speed of the medium \cite{1444496}.
+If $V_m=\omega_m/k_m$ exceeds $c_0$, the modulation outruns the propagating wave and cannot maintain phase synchrony, suppressing coherent frequency conversion and producing nonphysical interactions.
+Thus, $V_m < c_0$, $c_0=\sqrt{E/\rho}$.
+Using material properties of Ge Se chalcogenide glass ($GeSe_4$) with $E=13.8~GPa$, $\rho=4361~kg/m^3$, yields a sound speed $c_0 \approx 1780~m/s$ \cite{PhysRevLett.92.245501}.
+All modulation velocities in this study, including the representative $V_m=350~m/s$, lie safely below this limit, ensuring stable subsonic modulation–wave interaction.
+Second, the stiffness modulation must remain positive throughout the cycle.
+This requires $\Delta\psi/\psi_0<1$, which guarantees physically realizable springs at all times.
+The modulation amplitudes used here satisfy this condition.
+Together, these constraints ensure that the observed hybridization, sideband formation, and geometric-phase trends arise from physically valid, stable interactions.